ngingihy/kong-helm/README.md

 is an open-source Ingress Controller for Kubernetes that offers API management capabilities with a plugin architecture.

-This chart bootstraps all the components needed to run Kong on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps all the components needed to run Konggg on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.